 Allergy-vaccines and ink for BioArt: Proteins for artistic and medical applications will be generated by scholars and researchers

-BIO-KoSMoS is a project which links biotechnology, medicine and modern art.
-Therefore, the young and different mindset of students is required.
-With the help of Flying Labs, lab days at the university, a mentoring system and a think-tank in the sense of "open innovation" we try to bring the creativity of young people into research.
+BIO-KoSMoS was a project which links biotechnology, medicine and modern art.
+Therefore, the young and different mindset of students was required.
+With the help of Flying Labs, lab days at the university, a mentoring system and a think-tank in the sense of "open innovation" we tried to bring the creativity of young people into research.

-Within the project, the expression of allergens and fluorescent proteins in a cell-free system will be established.
-This will allow a high-throughput screening of modified allergens for therapeutic applications.
-Therefore, we will focus on ragweed and cypress pollen allergies.
+Within the project, the expression of allergens and fluorescent proteins in a cell-free system was established.
+This allowed a high-throughput screening of modified allergens for therapeutic applications.
+Therefore, we focused on ragweed and cypress pollen allergies.
 Especially ragweed, a neophyte introduced from North America into the European flora, accounts responsible for an increasing number of allergic diseases in Austria.
 Cypress allergies in contrast constitute a huge health problem in the Mediterranean area.
-Thus, with this Sparkling Science project we plan to create a novel platform for targeted allergy design.
+Thus, with this Sparkling Science project we created a novel platform for targeted allergy design.

-Fluorescent proteins, which are necessary to establish the cell-free protein expression system, will be directly used as pigment material to manufacture and test BioArt inks and BioArt dyes.
-This biological colour system is adapted together with pupils for the artistic usability and tested on various painting and printing surfaces.
-An exhibition of the resulting artwork will demonstrate the close relationship of science and art to a broad public, thus proving the benefits of modern innovation management.
+Fluorescent proteins, which are necessary to establish the cell-free protein expression system, were directly used as pigment material to manufacture and test BioArt inks and BioArt dyes.
+This biological colour system was adapted together with pupils for the artistic usability and tested on various painting and printing surfaces.
+An exhibition of the resulting artwork demonstrated the close relationship of science and art to a broad public, thus proving the benefits of modern innovation management.